• Tue. Feb 10th, 2026

 INCREASED SIGHTINGS IN CYPRUS

-Increased sightings of the Mediterranean False Black Widow Spider in Cyprus, have generated an increased curiosity of the shiny black spider among residents and visitors alike.
+Increased sightings of the Mediterranean False Black Widow Spider in Cyprus have generated an increased curiosity about the little shiny black spider with striking red markings.
+Although harmless to humans, it is often mistaken for the slightly larger, more venomous Mediterranean Black Widow Spider.
 This has drawn attention to the myth that these arachnids are potentially dangerous to humans.
-This has led to fear and unease among people on the island, especially those who come across these spiders in their homes or gardens.
-This spider, although harmless to humans, is similar in appearance to and is often mistaken for the slightly larger more venomous Black Widow Spider.
-Whilst it shares the same shiny black rounded-abdomen and web-making traits as the Black Widow, this spider is slightly smaller and does not have the red hourglass marking, which identifies the far more dangerous Black Widow.
+Those who come across these spiders in their homes or gardens, however, should not be alarmed.
+Whilst this spider shares the same shiny black rounded abdomen and web-making traits as the Mediterranean Black Widow, this spider is slightly smaller and does not have the red hourglass marking, which identifies the far more dangerous Black Widow.
 It does, however, have two distinct bright red bands across its abdomen, which sometimes are difficult to interpret.

 A MEDITERRANEAN NATIVE